joelsgp/where-do-we-begin/README.md

 ```
 remove mouse first
 have to run this twice for it to fullscreen right
+disable mouse capture in vbox and in obs first
+and in tom and jerry lol!!

 how to do it:
 1. create a shortcut to Z: (shared folder) and a shortcut to "C:\Documents and Settings\Joel\Start Menu\Programs\Startup" for convenience